jseling/Pascal-RaytracingInOneWeekend/README.md

 - [ ] Defocus Blur
 - [ ] Where Next?

+**Experimental TODOS:**
+- [ ] Deterministic ray scattering.
+Expected: Less rays do the diffusion looks like more the reflection, but without noise.

 **Project TODOs:**
 - [ ] Nothing more to do, project concluded.